Stephen Hawking — "People who boast about their IQ are losers."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The universe is a place of infinite beauty and mystery."
+"The universe is a place of wonder and mystery, and I'm glad to be a part of it."

 British theoretical physicist whose Hawking radiation work and A Brief History of Time (1988) brought black-hole physics to a mass audience while he lived with ALS for 55 years.
 Closely associated with Roger Penrose (his collaborator on singularity theorems) and Carl Sagan (fellow popularizer who wrote Brief History's foreword).
 For an intellectual contrast, see William Lane Craig, American philosopher of religion — Craig's Kalam cosmological argument depends on the Big Bang requiring a divine first cause; Hawking's no-boundary proposal was specifically designed to remove the moment that would require one — the cleanest cosmology-vs-natural-theology contrast in modern thought.